Engineering Head and WordPress Expert

 Journey from Political Science to Software Engineering

-Being a professional software engineer has been my dream job when I was just graduating from the university 20+ years ago.
-Coming from a Political Science background, it was seemingly impossible to switch gears at that time.
-But soon I realized it was actually my advantage because I’m much more communicable and approachable than regular developers and engineers, which hugely benefited my freelancing business in the first ten years.
-And eventually, when I shifted my focus to WordPress plugin development, it led me to the great team at Rocketgenius for the role of a senior developer, and now a manager role at CosmicGiant, to sum up my past experiences in software engineering.
+Being a professional software engineer has been my dream job since I graduated from university over 20 years ago.
+Coming from a Political Science background, it seemed impossible to switch gears at that time.
+But soon I realized it was actually my advantage because I’m much more communicative and approachable than regular developers and engineers, which hugely benefited my freelancing business in the first ten years.
+Eventually, when I shifted my focus to WordPress plugin development, it led me to the great team at Rocketgenius for the role of senior developer, and later on to Head of Engineering at CosmicGiant, summing up my past experiences in software engineering.

 Highlighted Works